 International coverage: Providing a limited coverage, this warranty can be useful for people who often travel.

 Extended coverage: This warranty extends the manufacturer's warranty coverage for your computer or laptop.
-The duration of this warranty is between 1 and 3 years.
-Some versions also cover power surges, breakages and liquid spills.
+The duration of this warranty is between one and three years.
+Some versions also cover power surges, breakages, and liquid spills.